Le Village Buffet at Paris Las Vegas Prices 2023

-(Editor’s note: While the Paris Hotel and Casino is open, the Le Village Buffet remains closed, and may well be a permanent closure.
+(Editor’s note: The Le Village Buffet at the Paris Las Vegas Hotel and Casino remains closed, and it looks like for good.
 We’ll update this article if and when a re-opening date is announced.)

 While the Wynn buffet impress a gorgeous whimsical motif, and the Bacchanal Buffet dazzles with a sophisticated, contemporary design, no Strip buffet can match the charm of the Le Village Buffet at the Paris Hotel & Casino.